merbridge/website/content/en/docs/Concepts/_index.md

 linkTitle: "Concepts"
 weight: 4
 description: >
-  Learn about some of the key concepts in the Merbridge project.
+  This page describes some key concepts about Merbridge.
 ---

 ## eBPF